Quadratic Corrections to the Higher-Spin Equations by the Differential Homotopy Approach: Differential homotopy

 \subsubsection{Second-order Ansatz}

-To solve equations in the second order starting from $S_2$ it is convenient to introduce a generalized second-order Ansatz, that results from the multiplication \eqref{anz_mult} of two canonical functions \eqref{anz}, followed by the replacement of $z^{\alpha}$ by $\Omega_{12}^{\alpha}$ along with introducing $u_{12}^{\alpha}, v_{12}^{\alpha}$:
+To solve equations in the second order starting from $S_2$ we introduce a generalized second-order Ansatz, that results from the multiplication \eqref{anz_mult} of two canonical functions \eqref{anz}, followed by the replacement of $z^{\alpha}$ by $\Omega_{12}^{\alpha}$ along with introducing $u_{12}^{\alpha}, v_{12}^{\alpha}$:

-with $l \in \overline{1, n}, i \in \{ 1, 2, 12 \}, j \in \{ 1, 2 \}$ and
+with $l \in \overline{1, n}, j \in \{ 1, 2, 12 \}, i \in \{ 1, 2 \}$ and